ikoymaster/react-todo-portfolio/README.md

-# Getting Started with Create React App
+# My first React project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project is based on the tutorial from this website: https://ibaslogic.com/react-tutorial-for-beginners/

 ## Available Scripts